INNA LAZAREVA JOURNALIST AND ANALYST

 Inna Lazareva

-An award-winning journalist, she was previously Africa correspondent for the Thomson Reuters Foundation, based in Cameroon and has reported from Central African Republic, South Sudan, Chad, Uganda, Kenya and South Africa.
-Her freelance work has been published by the Washington Post, the Wall Street Journal, The Economist, Newsweek, TIME magazine, The Guardian, The Sunday Times, The Daily Telegraph and others.
+An award-winning investigative journalist, she was previously Caucasus correspondent reporting from Georgia, Africa correspondent for the Thomson Reuters Foundation based in Cameroon, and Israel-Palestine correspondent.
+She has reported from a wide range of countries, predominantly in Africa, Europe and the Middle East.
+Her work has been published by the Washington Post, The Guardian, the Wall Street Journal, The Economist, Newsweek, TIME magazine, The Sunday Times, Town & Country magazine, The Daily Telegraph and others.

-An investigative journalist, Inna also works as a TV field producer and researcher.
-In 2017 and 2018, she worked on two long-form investigative documentaries into the sex abuse scandal by United Nations peacekeepers in the Central African Republic for Sweden's SVT (Mission: Investigate), US's PBS Frontline and UK's Channel 4.
-The Swedish documentary won 'Global Investigation of the Year' award at the British Journalism Awards in 2017, among other awards.
+Her other key reportage includes an on-the-ground investigation into the deaths of over a hundred children killed as a result of gold mining activity in eastern Cameroon, the persecution of LGBT athletes in Africa, and corrective rape of girls.
+Inna also worked on two long-form TV investigative documentaries into the sex abuse scandal by United Nations peacekeepers in the Central African Republic for Sweden's SVT (Mission: Investigate), US's PBS Frontline and UK's Channel 4.
+The Swedish documentary won 'Global Investigation of the Year' award at the British Journalism Awards, and the PBS Frontline investigation won the Robert F Kennedy Human Rights Journalism award and was nominated for an Emmy.

-She began her career in the UK and the Middle East, specialising in the Israeli-Palestinian conflict and spent four years covering the region as a foreign correspondent for The Daily Telegraph and The Sunday Times.
+Inna began her career in the UK and the Middle East, specialising in the Israeli-Palestinian conflict and spent four years covering the region as a foreign correspondent for The Daily Telegraph and The Sunday Times while also freelancing for others.
 Between 2013 and 2016, she also produced and hosted her own fortnightly radio show for TLV1 FM.
 Previously she worked as a political analyst in the UK.

 She speaks five languages and has an MSc in International Public Policy from University College London.